updated March 9, 2021

 One thing I learned the hard way is that no matter how much you try to ignore your emotions, you will never succeed at it in the long run.
 They will always explode out of you when you least expect it (usually at a very inopportune time) or you will feel physical pain in your body.
 The key to successful shadow work is to feel your emotions and allow them to be just as they are – simply energy.
 Neither good nor bad, your emotions are guideposts that help you find your way.

-I have a bad feeling about this guy I just met = red flag, be extra careful
+I have a bad feeling about this potential client = red flag, be extra careful

-I have a good feeling about this job opportunity = possible clue to the next step on your soul path
+I have a good feeling about this direction I want to take in my business = possible clue to the next step on your path

 As you experience emotions, take away the labels you give them.
 There is no right or wrong way to react.
 You just do.
 And when you do, that’s when you take a step back and start asking why to get to the root.